Fort Bragg Military Article 120b UCMJ Defense Lawyers for Child Sexual Abuse Charges

 Defending against child sexual abuse charges under Article 120b requires a detailed understanding of military legal procedures.
 Having a knowledgeable defense team ensures that your case receives the attention necessary to navigate the complexities of military law, potentially mitigating severe penalties and preserving your military career and reputation.

 Waddington and Gonzalez are recognized for their commitment to defending military personnel facing criminal charges, including those related to child sexual abuse under Article 120b.
-We focus on providing tailored defense strategies for clients at Fort Liberty and surrounding areas in North Carolina, ensuring thorough preparation and vigorous representation.
+We focus on providing tailored defense strategies for clients at Fort Bragg and surrounding areas in North Carolina, ensuring thorough preparation and vigorous representation.

-This guide explains the essential aspects of defending Article 120b child sexual abuse charges for military members at Fort Liberty.
+This guide explains the essential aspects of defending Article 120b child sexual abuse charges for military members at Fort Bragg.
 Understanding the charge, legal process, and potential defenses can empower you to make informed decisions during a difficult time.

 Our team at Waddington and Gonzalez provides detailed advice and support throughout the legal proceedings, ensuring you are well-prepared for every stage, from investigation to trial.